yoshuawuyts/knowledge/english.md

 ### eating a five course meal when all you wanted was a salad
 > overcomplicating things

+### any decent answer to an interesting question begins, "it depends..."

 ## Unicode mappings
 ```txt
 … /u2026